 Encouraging a standardized way to create employee experiences

 The size and scope of Microsoft’s smart campuses, specifically how they integrate IoT devices to make lives more productive and enjoyable, is informing the way suppliers develop new technologies.
-Partnerships with industry groups, including the RealEstateCore, and innovation throughout Microsoft buildings help support industry standards, reducing the burden on other organizations relying on an abstraction layer for integration.
+Partnerships with industry groups, including the RealEstateCore, and innovation throughout Microsoft buildings help support industry standards, reducing the burden on other organizations that rely on an abstraction layer for integration.
 The Real Estate Core has launched DTDL-based models, establishing common ground for IoT suppliers and smart buildings.
 As more companies develop IoT systems that expose data in a uniform way, vendors will be able to better integrate with each other, allowing enterprises to build even greater employee experiences.

 Becoming less reliant on the Digital Integration Platform

 The DIP gives Microsoft Digital a way to expose data and work with disparate devices to create wayfinding, occupancy, hotdesking, and other employee experiences.
-However, as IoT suppliers begin to conform with industry standards, such as Azure IoT Device Certification, the need for such an abstraction layer gets smaller and smaller.
-Eventually, Microsoft Digital will be able to rely less on an integration platform, as standardized devices replace legacy hardware.

 © 2022 Microsoft Corporation.
 This document is for informational purposes only.
 MICROSOFT MAKES NO WARRANTIES, EXPRESS OR IMPLIED, IN THIS SUMMARY.
 The names of actual companies and products mentioned herein may be the trademarks of their respective owners.